-Odds and Ends- Rush to Judgment in Stewart Incident and Larson Wins Edition
+Odds and Ends- Stewart Mania and Battle of Richmond Edition

 Each week I take a random tour of the world of NASCAR (Mostly) and give my take on the latest news.
 I hope you bring your funny bone to the party and take the good natured jabs in a responsible way.
-You will also find my “Fantasy Insight” predictions for this week’s race complete with the best computer analysis available for NASCAR racing!
+Some of what you see below is satire and if you are looking to be offended you are in the right place!
+You will also find my “Fantasy Insight” predictions for this week’s race complete with the best computer analysis available for NASCAR racing.

 And now on with the show…

 Every week I break down the statistics for the upcoming race with my exclusive Pro Power Ratings.
-Here is this week’s fearless forecast for the Michigan Sweet Corn Race.
+Here is this week’s fearless forecast for Richmond.

 Top Tier 92+